PowerBiDevCamp/SalesforceAppOwnsDataEmbedding/CreateAzureAdApplication.md

 ## Configure Service Principal Access to a Power BI Workspace

-It is important to understand that a service principal has no default access to any workspace.
+It is important to understand that a service principal has no default access to any workspace in a Power BI tenant.
 Instead, you must add the service principal for the Azure AD application as a workspace member to any Power BI workspace that the service principal needs to access.
 Also note that when adding a service principal to a Power BI workspace, you must as the service principal in the workspace role of either **Admin** or **Member**.
 Other workspace roles such as **Contributor** and **Visitor** are not support for App-Owns-Data embedding with a service principal.

 Navigate to the Power BI workspace which contains the report you'd like to embed in your testing.
 Click the workspace name in the left